mfreema1/personal-site-v2/README.md

 # My Personal Website (A Learning Experience)
 This is actually my second attempt at making a website.
 For my first attempt, I didn't quite have an understanding of the web.
 This time around, I'm doing a little bit better, so figured I'd give it a go.
 This is the result.

-## Technology Used
+### Technology Used
 As mentioned above, this was really just to try my hand at some new tech.
-I wanted to give React/Redux a shot, as well as some new npm packages that I thought were cool.
+I wanted to give React a shot, as well as some new npm packages that I thought were cool.
 In total, this website uses:

 - Build:
     - Babel